-I especially relate with the aesthetic of wabi sabi, which finds wisdom and beauty in things just as they are, or as minimally impacted as they can be for the purposes of conceptual art.
-It usefully challenges both maker and viewer to say or perceive more, while using less.
+The aesthetic of wabi sabi finds wisdom and beauty in things just as they are, usefully challenging maker and viewer to say or perceive more while using less.
+This impacts my work.

-Ultimately art can help us see what we're conscious of.
-I believe the health, focus and depth of individuals’ inner consciousness is a key ingredient to achieving any true social change.
-This inspires why I create work.
+Art speaks to what we're conscious of.
+I believe the depth of individuals’ consciousness – literally, what we are aware that we are aware of - is key to achieving any actual social change.